 Information from a consumer report.

 COLLECTION OF INFORMATION.
 In the course of delivering products and services, the Credit Union obtains nonpublic personal information, either directly from the member or from outside sources.
-This nonpublic personal information is used to comply with federal and state laws and regulations, to provide effective member service and to inform members of products and services which may be of interest to the member.
+This nonpublic personal information is used to comply with federal and state laws and regulations, to provide effective member service, and to inform members of products and services which may be of interest to the member.

 MAINTENANCE OF ACCURATE INFORMATION.
 The Credit Union will exercise reasonable caution in the gathering and maintenance of information to ensure its accuracy.
 When inaccurate information is discovered, it will be corrected as promptly as possible.

 DISCLOSING INFORMATION TO THIRD PARTIES.
-The Credit Union will not disclose personal nonpublic information to non-affiliated third parties without first providing the consumer a clear and conspicuous notice that accurately reflects the Credit Union's privacy policies and practices, and providing the consumer a reasonable opportunity to opt out of such disclosure, and the consumer has not opted-out.
+The Credit Union will not disclose personal nonpublic information to non-affiliated third parties without first providing the consumer a clear and conspicuous notice that accurately reflects the Credit Union's privacy policies and practices, and providing the consumer a reasonable opportunity to opt out of such disclosure, and the consumer has not opted out.
 The Credit Union may share personal nonpublic information with its affiliate, if applicable.
-The Credit Union also may share its experience information about the member with credit bureaus.
+The Credit Union may also share its experience information about the member with credit bureaus.
 The Credit Union’s reporting to credit bureaus is governed by the Fair Credit Reporting Act, which affords the member the right to make sure that its credit bureau reports are accurate.
 The requirement for the Credit Union to provide notice and a reasonable opportunity to opt out does not apply if the Credit Union’s disclosure of nonpublic personal information is necessary to effect, administer, or enforce a transaction that a consumer requests or authorizes, or in connection with any of the following:

 Servicing or processing a financial product or service that a consumer requests or authorizes.